This post contains affiliate links.

 - Broth: Add all broth ingredients to a large pot and bring to a simmer.
 Gently lower the seitan wings into the broth, ensuring the dough is covered by the broth (if not, transfer to a smaller pot).
 Partially cover and simmer for 30 minutes.

-- Wing Sauce: Meanwhile, pick your wing sauce and whisk together all the ingredient for your chosen sauce.
+- Wing Sauce: Meanwhile, pick your wing sauce and whisk together all the ingredients for your chosen sauce on the stove until warm and cohesive.

 - Saute: Remove from pot and let cool enough to touch.
 Grease a large saute pan over medium heat, then add the hot wings.
 Cook, flipping once while cooking, until wings are golden brown on all sides.